-A small skin nick is made in the patient's groin crease and a flexible catheter is manipulated painlessly by the interventional radiologist into the liver artery under x-ray guidance.
-The Sirspheres are then released and are carried by the bloodstream directly to the tumors in the liver where they preferentially lodge in the small vessels feeding the tumor and deliver their dose of radiation.
-This technique enables treatment with relatively high doses of radiation preferentially to the cancer cells over a longer period of time when compared with conventional external beam radiation therapy.
+A small incision is made in the patient's groin crease.
+Then, under X-ray guidance, a flexible catheter is manipulated by one of our subspecialized interventional radiologists into the liver artery.
+The microspheres are then released.
+The blood stream carries the microspheres directly to the tumor or tumors in the liver where they lodge in the small blood vessels feeding the tumor and deliver their dose of radiation.
+Compared to conventional external beam radiation therapy, this technique enables treatment with relatively high doses of radiation directly to the cancer cells.

-The procedure takes approximately one hour to complete.
-It usually requires two sessions separated by approximately one month to treat the entire liver.
-The procedure is performed in the outpatient setting with most patients going home the same day.
+The procedure takes approximately one hour.
+It usually requires two sessions to treat the entire liver (if necessary), with the second session occurring about a month after the first session.
+The procedure is performed in the outpatient setting with no requirement for hospitalization.

-- They have inoperable colorectal cancer which has spread to the liver and is not responding to chemotherapy.
-Other types of cancers that have spread to the liver may also qualify.
+- They have inoperable cancer which has originated in or spread to the liver and is not responding to chemotherapy

 - The liver is the major site of disease

-- Meet the pre-selection criteria established by the doctor's pre-treatment testing
+- They meet the pre-selection criteria established by the doctor's pre-treatment assessment

 2012 Study: Radioembolization Superior to Conventional Therapy